QMCSoftware/QMCSoftware/README.md

 - **Integrand:** the function/process whose expected value will be approximated.
 - **True Measure:** the distribution to be integrated over.
 - **Discrete Distribution:** a generator of nodes/sequences, that can be either IID (for Monte Carlo) or low-discrepancy (for quasi-Monte Carlo), that mimic a standard distribution.
-- **Accumulate Data:** stores information from integration process.
+- **Accumulate Data:** stores and updates data used in the integration process.

 ----